Damage from dry rot creates small, rectangular pieces of crumbling wood on the surface.

-Approximately 20 billion board feet of timber are destroyed by wood rot in the United States each year -- far more destroyed wood than is damaged annually by fire!
+Approximately 20 billion board feet of timber is destroyed by wood rot in the United States each year -- far more destroyed wood than is damaged annually by fire!

 Replacement wood used to repair damage caused by wood rot accounts for almost 10 percent of the annual wood production in the U.S. alone.

-Clarke Basement Systems has a long history of experience in eliminating, preventing, and controlling dry rot in homes throughout Ontario, including Caledon, Kawartha Lakes, Newmarket, Pickering, Ajax, Whitby, Orangeville and areas nearby.
+Clarke Basement Systems has a long history of experience in eliminating, preventing, and controlling dry rot in homes throughout Ontario, including Pickering, Orangeville, Caledon, Whitby, Aurora, York, Ajax and areas nearby.

 If you have a dry rot problem in your home and would like more information, contact us by phone or e-mail today for a free dry rot control estimate!